osm2pgsql-dev/osm2pgsql-website/contribute/project-ideas.md

 We might need some extra callbacks into the Lua code for this and/or change the DELETE/COPY we are doing now into some kind of "UPSERT".

+## Handling of Dependent Objects

+Processing of dependent objects currently only works through OSM object
+dependencies: when a node changes, all ways and relations containing the node are reprocessed, same for ways.
+This can be at the same time, invalidate too many objects (changing the tags on a node might have no influence on the way) or too few (you might want to invalidate near-by nodes).
+The dependency handling also works the same for all tables: it is the input object that gets recomputed for all tables.

+osm2pgsql needs a more flexible mechanism to handle dependent updates.
+Ideally the mechanism also allows to express transitive relationships: a change in OpenStreetMap triggers changes in table A, which in turn triggers updates in table B.

+One option would be to add some kind of hash to each database entry.
+That hash must be calculated in the Lua config based on the tags used in an object.
+And osm2pgsql would keep track of those hashes and make sure objects with the same hash are re-processed whenever an object with that hash changes.

 ## Marking Objects as Changed

 Sometimes it can be useful to mark certain OSM objects as changed so that